marcinbiegun/n23.pl/_posts/2016-12-15-osx-macos-security-productivity.md

      * Key Repeat - Fast
      * Delay Until Repeat - Short
      * Use all `F1`, `F2`, etc. keys as standard function keys
-         * You will need to hold `Fn` to use brigthness/volume controls, but you can bind anything to function keys
+         * You will need to hold `Fn` to use brightness/volume controls, but you can bind anything to function keys
   * Text
      * Disable all the auto-correct crap
-     * Disable accents menu on key hold, in console: `defaults write -g ApplePressAndHoldEnabled -bool false`
+     * Disable accents menu on key hold,  run: `defaults write -g ApplePressAndHoldEnabled -bool false`
 * Dock
-  * Automaticaly hide and show the Dock - I use keys most of the time to change apps
+  * Automatically hide and show the Dock - I use keys most of the time to change apps
 * General
   * Use dark menu bar and Dock
 * Mouse